 HB 1118: An Act to revise unclaimed property provisions.
 This bill was recently introduced by Representative Tony Venhuizen (D-13 R) to require all operational expenses for unclaimed property to be paid from the general appropriations in the general appropriations act.
 This bill was heard before the House Committee on Appropriations on February 20th.
 The bill sponsor proposed an amendment, 1118B, which provided clarity to claims and costs incurred in examining records of holders of property.
-The amended bill, 1118B passed out of committee by a 5-3 vote, and full body of the House by a 39-30 vote.
-It had its first reading before the Senate Committee on Appropriations on February 22nd and is scheduled for its hearing on February 26.
+The amended bill, 1118B passed out of House Committee on Appropriations by a 5-3 vote, and full body of the House by a 39-30 vote.
+On February 26 this measure passed the Senate Committee on Appropriations by a 7-2 margin and the Senate by a 23-10 vote.
+The bill has been signed by the House Speaker and the President of the Senate and is now on its way to the Governor for her consideration and signature.
 The SDBA will continue to monitor.